richardsheridan/magic-afm/README.rst

 will be displayed.
 Note that the current calculation assumes you are using the GCI/GetReal/Qf1.3 calibration method, as is current best practice.
 If you are doing hard-contact + thermal calibration, you must approximately double the relative sensitivity value.
+For calibrations that do not involve the equipartition theorem, the sensitivity value reported is not applicable.

 Additionally, fitting plots a curve labeled "Model" for the best-fit estimate.
 If viewing in d vs z mode, "Surface Z" indicates the apparent height of the